MLinkPlanner 2.0

 - Building heights

-The ITU-R P.1238-11 propagation model, based on the use of different distance power loss coefficients for different propagation environments and signal penetration losses through walls, is mainly used for planning indoor radiocommunication systems.
-However, the same approach is entirely appropriate for a simplified simulation of the radio wave propagation along the streets.
+The ITU-R P.1238-11 propagation model is based on the use of different distance power loss coefficients for different propagation environments and signal penetration losses through walls.
+It is mainly used for planning indoor radiocommunication systems, but the same approach can also be used for a simplified simulation of radio wave propagation along streets.
 The user can customize the propagation model by selecting different environmental parameters for the street and buildings and taking into account penetration losses by choosing the material of the outer walls.

 The procedure for estimating coverage for outdoor Wi-Fi is basically the same as for estimating PtMP coverage (see the previous section).
 Still, it has some differences since the calculation takes into account the parameters of surrounding buildings: